What are Overhead Costs?

 In order to break even a business must ensure that it has sufficient gross profit to cover its overheads.

-It can be seen from this that as overhead costs rise the level of revenue needed to break even will rise.
+In general as the overhead costs rise the level of revenue needed to break even will also rise by a larger amount.
 It is therefore important to keep the level of overheads as low as possible in relation to the size of the business.